TRed91/etch-a-sketch/README.md

 setup hover effect so that the grid divs change color when the mouse hovers over them leaving a pixelated trail
-    HINT: "Hovering" happens when mouse enters a div and end when it leaves.
+    HINT: "Hovering" happens when mouse enters a div and ends when it leaves.
 You can setup event listeners for both events

             some ways to change the color of the divs is